-You are hereby summoned to appear within twenty days after service of this summons upon you agricultural operations", Mr. if served within the county in Thomas said, quoting the report. otherwise within thirty days after service, and defend the above entitled action, and in case of your failure so to do, judgment will be rendered against you according to the demand of the complaint.
+You are hereby summoned to appear within twenty days after service of this summons upon you if served within the county in which this action is brought. otherwise within thirty days after service, and defend the above entitled action, and in case of your failure so to do, judgment will be rendered against you according to the demand of the complaint.

-This action is brought to quiet the title to the following described land in Cache County, Utah, towit:
+This action is brought to quiet. the title to the following described land in Cache County, Utah, towit:

-The South eight-tenths (8/10th) of Lot 2, Block 14, Plat "A", Logan Farm Land Survey, contain-ing 8 acres more or less, and situated in the Northeast quarter of Section 22, and the Southeast quarter of Section 15, Township 12 North of Range 1 East of the Salt Lake Meridian.
+The South eight-tenths (8/10th) of Lot 2, Block 14, Plat "A", Logan Farm Land Survey, containing 8 acres more or less, and situated in the Northeast quarter of Section 22, and the Southeast quarter of Section 15, Township 12 North of Range 1 East of the Salt Lake Meridian.

 NEWEL G. DAINES, Attorney for Plaintiff.
+Post Office Address

-Post Office Address 211 Cache Valley Bank Bldg.
+211 Cache Valley Bank Bldg.
 Logan, Utah.